Catholic University Style Guide

 Contracts / AgreementsNo officer or member of the University community has the authority to sign contracts on behalf of the University, or any program, department or division of the University, unless you have been specifically granted signing authority by the President, Provost or Vice-President for Finance & Treasurer (Contract Approval and Signature Authority Policy).
 The University will only be bound by written contracts to which the University or a subunit is formally a party, that have been reviewed and approved in accordance with this policy, and that have been executed by University officials who have specific contract signature authority.

-A direct pay is an expedited disbursement via electronic transfer.
-Direct pay allows Catholic University to directly deposit invoice payments into the bank account the vendor or contractor specifies.
+A payment request is an expedited disbursement via electronic transfer.
+Payment Request allows Catholic University to directly deposit invoice payments into the bank account the vendor or contractor specifies.

-The Direct Pay form is used for vendor or contractor payments via ACH, not paper check.
+The Payment Request form is used for vendor or contractor payments via ACH, not paper check.
 It is also used for payments not requiring a Purchase Order or reimburse individuals who are not University faculty or staff but who have incurred University-approved expenses such as honorarium, guest lecturers or researchers.

 Online Vendor RegistrationAll University vendors and contractors are required to complete and submit their company’s information through the University Supplier Registration page.
 Strategic Sourcing will then review, validate and approve or deny a vendor and provide the reason(s), if it is disapproved.